Learn how to use the Shush Pat method from Tracy Hogg to help settle your newborn and get your 0 to 3 month old baby to sleep.

-I tried to avoid sleep props when possible and really didn’t want to have to later learn how to stop feeding to sleep or break the habit co-sleeping.
+We tried to avoid sleep props when possible and really didn’t want to have to later learn how to stop feeding to sleep or break the habit co-sleeping.

-One technique we did use frequently at bedtime was the Shush Pat Method.
-The Shush Pat Method was developed by Tracy Hogg, author of The Baby Whisperer and can help the tiniest of babies fall asleep in the crib or bassinet with a little bit of help from mom, dad, or another caregiver.
+It was developed by Tracy Hogg, author of The Baby Whisperer.
+It can help babies fall asleep in the crib or bassinet with a little bit of help from mom, dad, or another caregiver.

-How Do You Do Shush Pat?
+How Do You Do the Shush Pat?

-Doing the Shush Pat Method is simple.
-While your baby is laying in the crib you pat the center of his back while simultaneously whispering shh shh shh in his ear.
-The patting is firm and in a steady rhythmic motion, like the tick tock sounds of a clock.
+While your baby is laying in the crib you gently roll baby to their side and pat the center of his back while simultaneously whispering shh shh shh in his ear.

 As your baby starts to calm down, you continue to Shush Pat until their body relaxes and breathing slows down.
-It can take up to 20 minutes of consistently doing the Shush Pat to help soothe your baby to sleep.

 If doing the Shush Pat Method while your baby is laying in the crib doesn’t help calm them, you can do the same motion and sound while you hold your baby over your shoulder.

-Hogg stresses not to stop doing the Shush Pat prematurely.
+Hogg stresses not to stop the Shush Pat prematurely.
 It’s better to commit to doing it until your baby is in a deep sleep, than to stop short and have to start the cycle completely over again with a fussy baby.

 Does the Shush Pat Method Work?